mindspore-ai/mindspore/model_zoo/official/cv/googlenet/README.md

-  'image_width': 224        # image width used as input to the model 'data_path': './cifar10'  # absolute full path to the train and evaluation datasets 'device_target': 'Ascend' # device running the program 'device_id': 4            # device ID used to train or evaluate the dataset.
+  'image_width': 224        # image width used as input to the model 'data_path': './cifar10'  # absolute full path to the train and evaluation datasets 'device_target': 'Ascend' # device running the program 'device_id': 0            # device ID used to train or evaluate the dataset.
 Ignore it when you use run_train.sh for distributed training
   'keep_checkpoint_max': 10 # only keep the last keep_checkpoint_max checkpoint
-  'checkpoint_path': './train_googlenet_cifar10-125_390.ckpt'  # the absolute full path to save the checkpoint file 'onnx_filename': 'googlenet.onnx' # file name of the onnx model used in export.py 'geir_filename': 'googlenet.geir' # file name of the geir model used in export.py
+  'checkpoint_path': './train_googlenet_cifar10-125_390.ckpt'  # the absolute full path to save the checkpoint file 'onnx_filename': 'googlenet.onnx' # file name of the onnx model used in export.py 'air_filename': 'googlenet.air' # file name of the air model used in export.py
   ```

 For more configuration details, please refer the script `config.py`.